Understanding Your Dog's Metabolism | Hill's Pet

 There are many factors that can affect a dog's metabolism.
 As dogs age, their amount of muscle mass tends to slowly decrease.
 If an older dog has osteoarthritis that makes it painful for them to walk or run, then he may exercise less, which can also contribute to muscle loss.
 Muscles are the main driver of metabolism — healthy, strong muscles are necessary to keep up a healthy metabolic rate.
 If a dog isn't burning as many calories, it then makes it easier for older dogs to pack on the pounds.

-While obesity doesn't specifically lower a dog's metabolism, canine obesity is a big problem in the United States.
+While obesity doesn't specifically lower a dog's metabolism, canine obesity is a big problem across the globe.
 According to the Association for Pet Obesity Prevention, 56 percent of U.S. dogs are overweight.
 Obesity combined with muscle loss can lead to a lowered metabolic rate that will require your vet's help to correct.

 Dog metabolism can also be affected by hormonal disorders.
 Cushing's disease affects the pituitary and adrenal glands and causes elevated levels of the hormone cortisol, according to PetCareRx.
 Dogs with Cushing's disease tend to have an increased appetite and a lower metabolic rate, making it difficult to help them lose weight without treatment.